jvanname/spectralradiinai/MPOgraphembeddinggallery/information.md

 Here, we post images obtained from MPO graph embeddings.

+Observe that the MPO